Stamps

 Stamps in Master PDF Editor

-Master PDF Editor also enables you to create custom stamps which differ from the default stamps and have a custom title.
-To create a custom stamp, press the Manage Stamps button in the stamp palette.
-Press the Add button in the Custom Stamps window to see the Edit Stamp dialog window.
-There define a stamp title, choose a template and insert text to be displayed on the stamp.
-After pressing the OK button the created stamp will be displayed in the Stamps list.
-After you close the window, it will be available in the stamps’ palette.
+Click the Add button in the Custom Stamps window to see the Edit Stamp dialog window.
+There define a stamp title, choose a template and insert the text to be displayed on the stamp.
+After clicking the OK button, the created stamp will be displayed in the Stamps list.
+After you close the window, it will be available in the stamps palette.

 Adding a custom stamp in Master PDF Editor